RxnWeaver/RxnWeaver/doc/design/stereo-determination.md

 configuration unambiguously purely based on topology and 2-D coordinates.

-## Tetrahedral Chirality
+## Tetrahedral Stereo Parity

-Here is an outline of how we determine tetrahedral chirality.
+Here is an outline of how we determine tetrahedral stereo parity.

 ### Priority Determination